-The rest of this article provides information and examples on how to create your own AAS Journal manuscript with v6.31.
-Special emphasis is placed on how to use the full potential of AASTEX v6+.
+The rest of this article provides information and examples on how to create your own AAS Journal manuscript with v6.3.
+Special emphasis is placed on how to use the full potential of AAST_EX v6+.
 The next section describes the different manuscript styles available and how they differ from past releases.
 Section 3 describes table and figure placement.
 Specific examples of tables, Section 3.1, and figures, Section 3.2, are also provided.
 A special emphasis is placed on interactive figures.
 Section 4 discusses how to display math and incorporate equations in a manuscript while Section 5 discuss how to use different ways to highlight revisions.
 The last section, 6, shows how recognize software and external data as first class references in the manuscript bibliography.
-An appendix is included for additional information readers might find useful.
-More documentation is embedded in the comments of this LaTeX file and in the online documentation at http://journals.aas.org/authors/aastex.html.
+An appendix is included to show how to construct one and provide some information on how article charges are calculated.
+Additional information is available both embedded in the comments of this LaT_EX file and in the online documentation at http://journals.aas.org/authors/aastex.html.